-Marquise Blair is ready to prove he can play wherever the Seahawks need him to on defense
+Marquise Blair is ready to prove he can play wherever the Seahawks need him on defense

 Blair made a quick recovery from that injury to play all 14 games for the Utes in 2018, doing well enough to compel the Seahawks to take him with the 47th overall pick of the draft in 2019.

-So, when the diagnosis of another ACL tear arrived last September Blair understood the road ahead.
+So, when the diagnosis of another ACL tear arrived in September, Blair understood the road ahead.

 “I mean it was tough the first couple of days,’’ Blair said.
 “But I’d already had an ACL (tear) in college so I just knew how to recover from it.’’

-Blair again proved a quick healer and was back on the field for the Seahawks Organized Team Activities last May, roughly eight months after an injury that can often take longer from which to recover.
+Blair again proved a quick healer and was back on the field for the Seahawks Organized Team Activities in May, roughly eight months after an injury that can often take longer from which to recover.

 And Blair said, if anything, he thinks he’s gained a step along the way.